chineduimoh/flutter-book/Chapter_1_-_Dart.md

     This is a test method1
 ## The toString() Method

-his function returns a string representation of an object.
+This function returns a string representation of an object.
 Take a look at the following example to understand how to use the toString method.
 Example:

     void main() {